tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

-If the epoch bit has the same parity as the current epoch, then implementations SHOULD reconstruct the sequence number by computing the full sequence number which is numerically closest to the most recently successfully deprotected record.
+If the epoch bit has the same parity as the current epoch, then implementations SHOULD reconstruct the sequence number by computing the full sequence number which is numerically closest to one plus the sequence number of the highest successfully deprotected record.

 If the epoch bit has a different parity from the current epoch, then the record is either from a previous epoch or from a future